Encouraging Facts about the Landscaping Industry

 The best part of all this?
 You can start with relatively low upfront costs, especially compared to other business ventures.
 Overhead costs are low in the landscaping industry – for example, it is smart to add equipment and team members as your business grows instead of investing in those things right off the bat before you have the client base to pay for them.

 Landscaping Is a Year Round Business

 In warm climates, it goes without saying that landscaping is a year-round business, but did you know that colder climates can also work all year?
 Snow and ice management is an important service that commercial clients utilize to keep their properties safely maintained in the winter.

 In addition, spring and fall both offer different opportunities to your business.
 In springtime, you will be able to pad your revenue by setting up lawns for a healthy year and installing seasonal landscapes.
 In the fall, you and your team will spend time preparing properties for cold weather by cleaning leaves and other debris.

 In Lawn and Landscapes’ State of the Industry report for 2017, the publication confirmed that the industry is growing.
 Compared to past years, more landscaping companies are turning a profit and earning higher revenues.
 Even better, 75% of business owners surveyed said they are confident that their businesses will grow next year.

 If owning your own business is something you have always wanted, landscaping is worth looking into.
 Additionally, if you don’t know how to start a landscaping business, you can learn from the pros by investing in a U.S. Lawns franchise.
-We are the experts in commercial landscaping, so we help our owners get started and scale their businesses for growth.
-Download our eBook to learn how we will help you succeed.
+We are the experts in commercial landscaping, so we help our owners get started and scale their businesses for growth. $78 billion to learn how we will help you succeed.